-Once rated, a building or site may be certified at one of two levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold.’
+Once rated, a site may be certified at one of two levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold.’
 Organizations can then publicly list their certification level on the RHFAC Registry, hosted by CSA Group, and purchase a window decal or plaque to showcase that the location is accessible.

 If you’re interested in having your site rated for accessibility, please apply below.

 Why get rated and certified?

 There are several benefits to getting certified.

 1. Learn about ways to improve your accessibility.